-Despite my “Beach Tolerater” status, there were some perks.
-Early on, the Jersey Shore was a new and exciting photography location for me.
+There were some perks though.
+Early on, the Jersey Shore was a new and exciting photography location.
 With ocean-side beauty, the vibrant colors and neon signs of nearby boardwalks, and all the little details of a seaside town, the area doesn’t lack subject matter diversity.

 Do you like photographing birds?
 Check.